Easter Basket Crochet Pattern

 Since we’re using 2 strands held together, you can use 2 separate skeins of yarn or you can do what I did and use a single skein but pull yarn from both the inside and the outside.

 I’ve included how much yarn you need in the materials list.
-However, you may need more or less depending on the yarn you use and your own personal tension.
+However, you may need more or less depending on your chosen yarn and your own personal tension.

 Easter Basket Crochet Pattern